 23. Luis Miguel

-He also has one of the most diverse discographies of any artist, having recorded ballads, pop music, jazz music, tangos, and more.
+As a music artist, he has one of the most diverse discographies of any artist, having recorded ballads, pop music, jazz music, tangos, and more.
+He had a line of consecutive #1 hit albums from 1991 to 2017.

-He’s won six Mexican Grammys and starred in two movies, making him an official superstar in not one but two countries.
+He’s won six Mexican Grammys, the first when he was only 14 years old, and starred in two movies, making him an official superstar in not one but two countries.

-Her full name is Belinda Peregrín Schüll, but she goes by Belinda artistically.
-Her career began in 2001 with her self-titled album that sold more than 1 million copies worldwide.
+Our next singer’s full name is Belinda Peregrín Schüll, but she goes by Belinda artistically.
+Her career began in 2001 with a self-titled album that sold more than 1 million copies worldwide.

 Currently, Belinda is the third best-selling female Mexican artist after releasing only four studio albums.